MS-MatthewWalker/LabBuilder-XMLBuilder/README.md

 # LabBuilder-XMLBuilder
-A front end to create the configuration XML file for LabBuilder
+A C# or PowerShell WPF front end to create the configuration XML file for LabBuilder to ease the creation of lab files